 The ability to identify stocks that are likely to top quarterly earnings expectations can be profitable, but it's no simple task.
 Here at Zacks, our Earnings ESP filter helps make things easier.

 The Zacks Earnings ESP, Explained

 Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Applied Materials (AMAT) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $1.95 a share, just 16 days from its upcoming earnings release on November 11, 2021.
+Workday (WDAY) earns a #2 (Buy) right now and its Most Accurate Estimate sits at $0.90 a share, just 27 days from its upcoming earnings release on November 18, 2021.

-By taking the percentage difference between the $1.95 Most Accurate Estimate and the $1.94 Zacks Consensus Estimate, Applied Materials has an Earnings ESP of 0.52%.
-Investors should also know that AMAT is just one of a large group of stocks with positive ESPs.
+Workday's Earnings ESP sits at 3.44%, which, as explained above, is calculated by taking the percentage difference between the $0.90 Most Accurate Estimate and the Zacks Consensus Estimate of $0.87.
+WDAY is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.